 - You can utilize a third-party fulfillment center to store and fulfill all of your SFP orders.
 You will then need to pay storage fees to the warehouse you use.

 - There are plenty of fulfillment centers that work with Amazon sellers and Seller-Fulfilled Prime specifically.
 To learn more about finding third-party fulfillment centers that can handle your SFP orders, check out our article on Alternatives to Amazon Fulfillment.

 Enrollment to Seller-Fulfilled Prime will be reopening in 2023.
 To be alerted when Amazon will be accepting new applications, join the waitlist.

 To join the waitlist for SFP, visit the Seller-Fulfilled Prime landing page and click “Join the waitlist.”

 Once you click, you will be taken to your Seller Central account and should see this message:

 To ensure your business will be ready for SFP, set up some FBM offers and see if you can handle the fulfillment process and maintain Amazon’s requirements.
 If you find you’re successful, you may be the perfect candidate for SFP!

-Do you sell on Amazon using Seller-Fulfilled Prime?
-Tell us your experience in the comments!
+Do you sell on Amazon using Seller-Fulfilled Prime or have any more questions?
+Let us know in the comments!